 To this point, the financial planning data has been gathered and analyzed, financial planning statements have been created, goals and objectives have been measured, and economic gaps (if any) are found.
 The next step in the financial planning process is implementing the financial plan’s recommendations.
 Though this is not the last step in the financial planning process, the most challenging work is behind you.
 Next, you need to create an ‘Action plan’.
 Your financial planning action plan should include all of the tasks you need to accomplish to improve your financial situation.

 - Exit from any current investment (if required)

 - Methods of Investing – Systematic/Lump sum

 - How to automate investments & budget to simplify tracking

 - Tax Planning – Make sure your investments are tax-efficient

 - Estate Planning

-When implementing a financial plan you will probably need to rely on the expertise of a few specialists such as Tax Professionals, Insurance Agents, Mutual Fund/Stock distributors, etc.
+When implementing a financial plan, you will probably need to rely on a few specialists such as Tax Professionals, Insurance Agents, Mutual Fund/Stock distributors, etc.